 The Resident Director oversees the work of each student and is available as adviser and counselor in matters with which students need assistance.
 With a group limited to no more than 20 students, the Resident Director can give personal attention to the needs and problems of each student.
 The Director serves as primary liaison with both the Université and the Institut.
 As a member of the Davidson faculty, the Resident Director exercises his/her authority and that of the Davidson administration in academic and disciplinary questions.
-For 2011-2012, the resident director is Dr. Carole Kruger.
-For Fall 2012, the resident director will be Dr. Homer Sutton, and for Spring 2013, the resident director will be Dr. Catherine Slawy-Sutton.

 The University of Tours - Université François Rabelais, which offers courses in literature, language, arts, and the social sciences, sits on the banks of the Loire River.
 Named in modern times for François Rabelais, the university welcomes 22,000 students, many of whom come from other countries in Europe and around the world.

 The Institut de Touraine founded in 1912, under the auspices of the Université François Rabelais, specializes in teaching French to foreigners.
 Highly regarded for its success in language teaching, the Institut offers courses in French language, literature and civilization, including art history and French history for students on both the semester and academic year programs.
 A proficiency test, upon arrival in Tours, places students in the appropriate language courses.